-It was September 17th of the year 2010, just over a year after Debra’s experience of hovering over her body and being a witness to medical personnel fervently forcing life back into her body; her encounter with the spiritual presence of God through His Son, Jesus; her imploring to be free from mortal pain.
+It was September 17th of the year 2010, just over a year after Debra’s experience of hovering over her body and being a witness to medical personnel fervently forcing life back into her body; her encounter with the spiritual presence of God through His son, Jesus; her imploring commands falling upon what she thought were unhearing senses, begging for a chance, at last, to be free from mortal pain.
 This ordinary late summer day was the day that she came face to face with God’s passion for her; her first step along the path God was creating for her.
-A beautiful morning it was, and Debra sat in her backyard with nothing pressing on her mind.
+A beautiful morning it was and Debra lay in her hot tub in her backyard soothing her sore muscles.
 Songbirds serenaded her as she savored the comforting aroma of her favorite morning beverage.
 She allowed herself to absorb the peacefulness.
 A communion with calmness, she felt embraced by serenity.

-As lightning strikes, so did her “vision”.
-Not in a visual sense, but audibly.
-Foreign sentences, not of her own making, saturated her mind … “you are to facilitate the opening of a safe house for women and children caught in the web of human trafficking ..
-I will send people to join in your journey, but not to worry because I will provide … many will come to know Me through this.”
+As lightning strikes so did her vision…not in a visual sense, but audibly.
+Foreign sentences, not of her own making, saturated her mind…”you are to facilitate the opening of a safe house for women and children caught in the web of human trafficking…people around you will join in your journey, but not to worry because God will provide…many will come to know Him through this.”
 Even the floor plan of the future facility was thrust into her head, full of fascinating details that were not comprehensible to her flooded mind.

 The cords of death entangled me, the anguish of the grave came upon me; I was overcome by trouble and sorrow.
 Then I called on the name of the Lord: